 By Daniel Litwin, TIWP Student

 I get my darker skin from my mom.
 She was born in the U.S. but then moved to a small village in the northern Philippines to live with her maternal grandparents.
-She moved back to the U.S. once my Grandparents had settled and had good jobs.
+She moved back to the U.S. once her parents had settled and had good jobs.
 I don’t have many Caucasian features from my dad except part of my face shape, and the shape of my hands and feet.
-My dad’s side of the family is quite mixed because my grandfather’s relatives were Jewish who came from other countries like Ukraine, Germany, and Lithuania.
+My dad’s side of the family is quite mixed because my grandfather’s relatives were Jews who came from other countries like Ukraine, Germany, and Lithuania.
 My last name, Litwin, actually means “a Lithuanian” in Polish.
 My paternal grandmother’s family, however, came from Scotland.
 I see my mixed heritage as a benefit because I have a foot in both worlds, Asian, and European, east, and west.

 Like the diverse ethnicities that make up my mixed background, I have always been exposed to a plethora of art mediums.
 I have seen indigenous and traditional art from Asia at my grandparent’s house and in books, and I have also been exposed to European art.
 I admire all styles for their uniqueness and tone.
 Indigenous and ancient art tends to be very blocky, and rigid, but as time progresses, it smooths out.
-What is even more interesting for me, is that you can see the progression and movement of art thought and style in architecture across regions.
-For example, in India, the temples and carvings feature cobras and other large snakes that grow larger, with more spikes, and teeth in Thailand, Malasia, and Myanmar, and finally transform into a full-fledged dragon in Vietnam, China, Korea, and Japan.
+What is even more interesting for me, is that you can see the progression of art in the architecture across regions.
+For example, in India, the temples and carvings feature cobras and other large snakes that grow larger, with more spikes, and teeth in Thailand, Malaysia, and Myanmar, and finally transform into a full-fledged dragon in Vietnam, China, Korea, and Japan.

-One of my favorite activities that include a mix of music styles is playing the national anthem of different countries.
+One of my favorite activities, that includes a mix of music styles, is playing the national anthems of different countries.
 So far I have learned the anthems of the countries that define me: The Philippines’s national anthem Lupang Hinirang, Russia’s national anthem, and Germany’s Deutschlandlied.
-I have also learned some that aren’t really significant in my life but are still cool, like la Marseillaise (France), Kimigayo from Japan, and the Italian national anthem.
+I have also learned some that aren’t really significant in my life but are still cool, like la Marseillaise from France, Kimigayo from Japan, and the Italian national anthem.
 Throughout my life I have been exposed to many styles of expression in art, culture, or music.
 This abundance of culture has allowed me to grow as a person and appreciate all of the different facets of personality and culture that make me me.
 In my life, mixing has both defined my physical identity, my identity as an artist, and my identity as a musician.